 For more information on this and related topics, visit our Media & Advertising research service.

-Qingzhen (Jessie) Chen is a Senior Analyst in Advertising Research at the IHS Technology Group within IHS Markit
+Qingzhen (Jessie) Chen is Senior Analyst, Advertising Research, at the IHS Technology Group within IHS Markit

 Jack Kent, Director for Operators & Mobile Media within the IHS Technology group at IHS Markit, also contributed to this piece